 It’s hard to be a punk band in Britain.
 Not in terms of breaking out, but in terms of saying what hasn’t already been said.

 Only 90’s kids remember the last tides of Thatcherism razing the country to the ground, and the nervous cultural climate that gave way to Size Zero and the corporatisation of club culture, but at least there were banging rock tunes.

-Two years ago, with just two tracks online, Get Inuit were part of a bill showcasing Kent talent, playing to just over a dozen people in a pub in Maidstone.
+Two years ago, with just two tracks online, Indoor Pets were part of a bill showcasing Kent talent, playing to just over a dozen people in a pub in Maidstone.
 Now the Sittingbourne lads are Radio 1 regulars, and this show is sold out.